Dmourn/django-contained/README.md

 ## Test the api

-Classic token auth is present but conflicts with the hard requirements of the dj-oath-toolkit.
+Classic token auth is present but conflicts with the permission classes of the dj-oath-toolkit.

 1. Go to admin dashboard, add a normal user (you can skip this just add for testing).